While some renovations add value, in our latest post, we want to let you know about the worst projects for adding ROI to your Raleigh NC property.

 Sunrooms are expensive to build, and they have a lot of hidden costs associated with them.
 There is additional insulation as well as heating and cooling costs.
-If you decide to open up space, you have to consider up fitting your HVAC system so it can handle the additional square footage.
-There is also a lot of red-tape concerning permits and inspections.
+If you decide to open up space, you have to consider upgrading your HVAC system so it can handle the additional square footage.
+There is also a lot of red tape concerning permits and inspections.

 As far as return on investment (ROI) is concerned, I would avoid adding a sunroom.

 While garages are in demand among home buyers, they are expensive to build.
 Don’t get me wrong, garages are great, and whether you are storing your car or just your stuff, everyone is bound to find a use for a garage.
 The problem arises around the resale time when you try and recoup your $20,000+ investment into building the garage.
 More often than not you will be lucky to break even.
 The overall value of your home isn’t going to increase enough to justify the cost of building the garage.
 The permits, materials, and construction costs will add up, making a garage addition not worth it if you are looking for the highest profit margins.

 Adding a Bathroom